drduh/macOS-Security-and-Privacy-Guide/README.md

 # Privoxy

-Consider using [Privoxy](https://www.privoxy.org/) as a local proxy to filter Web traffic.
+Consider using [Privoxy](https://www.privoxy.org/) as a local proxy to filter web traffic.

 Install and start privoxy using Homebrew: